zegervdv/qmk_firmware/keyboards/nuphy/air75_v2/ansi/customizations.md

   This is achieved through a buffer of 64 key actions (key down and key up are 2 actions).
 The buffer is cleared if connection is not established within 1s after the last action.
   Key events after the buffer is full will also be dropped.
 - Enhance keyboard reports transmission logic to greatly reduce stuck/lost key strokes.
 It may still occasionally drop/repeat keys but it's rare.
-- Debounce also increased from 2ms back to QMK default 5ms to reduce chatter (duplicate keys).
-This is at the expense for a slight increase in latency.
 - Slightly enhanced sidelight refresh intervals for smoother animations.
 - Reduced unused side LED tables to save a chunk of memory.
 This may be essential to the RF queue as the board only has 16kb memory available - the queue alone uses over 1.2kb.